batistagroup/qflux/docs/qflux/Open_Systems/spinhalfOpen.md

 ## Classical Simulation

 We begin by setting up the classical evolution of a Spin-1/2 system governed by a simple Hamiltonian and subject to dissipation via a collapse operator, defined as $\sqrt{\gamma_j}L_j$.
 The system's evolution is computed using both matrix exponentiation and QuTiP solvers for benchmarking.
-We begin by importing the necessary modukes from QFlux, Numpy, and Matplotlib libraries
+We begin by importing the necessary modules from QFlux, Numpy, and Matplotlib libraries